yeslogic/prince-docs/docs/styling.md

 ```
 The property [`clear`](css-props.md#prop-clear) can be considered the float's sister property: an element that has the [`clear`](css-props.md#prop-clear) property set on it will not move up, next to the floated element, like the float is asking for.
 Instead, it will move down after the float.

-Prince extends the traditional behavior of floats with a few features that have been ubiquitous in printing for a long time.
+Traditionally, floats move in the inline direction, left or right.
+Prince supports also page and column floats that move in the block direction, specifying that an element should be floated to the top, to the bottom, or even to the nearest edge of a page or of a column.

+This allows for more flexible layout options that meet the needs of formatting documents for print.

 In addition to the following documentation, the [quick guide to page and column floats in Prince 14](https://www.princexml.com/howcome/2021/guides/float/) provides many more examples for float, clear and defer properties.

 #### Prince Extensions to Floats

-Traditionally, floats move in the inline direction, left or right.
-Prince extends this behavior with page and column floats that move in the block direction, specifying that an element should be floated to the top, to the bottom, or to the nearest edge of a page or of a column.

-This allows for more flexible layout options that meet the needs of formatting documents for print.

 Prince's implementation of `float` differs from the standard implementation under the hood: it really is a shorthand for the following properties: